Milles98/CarSimulator/README.md

 #### Single Responsibility Principle (SRP):

-* Each service class (FuelService, RandomUserService, DirectionService, etc.) has a single responsibility.
+* Each service class (FuelService, FakePersonService, DirectionService, etc.) has a single responsibility.

 * The DriverInteractionMenu and MainMenu classes handle user interactions and delegate tasks to respective services.